 About the Next System Fellows program

-The Next System Fellows are undergraduate GMU students participating in Mason's selective Arlington Fellows program.
+The Next System Fellows are GMU undergraduate and graduate students participating in Mason's selective Arlington Fellows program.
 Their fellowships involve:

 - Internships with a partner organization, union, or research group, or with one of our projects at Next System Studies at Mason (Democratizing NOVA, Digital Commonwealth, Next Constitutions).